richipal09/devrel-labs/mask_detection_labeling/roboflow/roboflow.md

 ![train types](./images/train_types.png)

-I recommend to start training from a public checkpoint, like the one from the COCO dataset, with a 46.7% mAP.
-This dataset has previously been trained to detect objects from the real-world, and even though it doesn't recognize mask placement, it will serve as a starting point for the Neural Network, which, despite its lack of knowledge of what a 'COVID-19 Mask' is, it's learned to detect other things, like **edges** of objects, shapes and forms.
-This means that the model _knows_ about the real-world, even if its knowledge is limited.
-So, let us try with this model first.
+I recommend starting training from a public checkpoint, like the one from the COCO dataset, with a 46.7% mAP.
+This dataset has previously been trained to detect objects from the real world, and even though it doesn't recognize mask placement, it will serve as a starting point for the Neural Network, which, despite its lack of knowledge of what a 'COVID-19 Mask' is, it's learned to detect other things, like **edges** of objects, shapes, and forms.
+This means that the model _knows_ about the real world, even if its knowledge is limited.
+So, let us try this model first.

 ## Task 7: Conclusions

-After the training process is complete (can take up to 24 hours), we can see the following:
+After the training process is complete (which can take up to 24 hours), we can see the following:

 ![mAPs v1](./images/after_training.png)